 evil, a sufficient possession is a farm that supports him well.

-From crowds comes jealousy, and in town
+From crowds comes jealousy, and this city

-this luxury is attractive, but only for a short time.
+luxury is attractive, but only for a short time.

 ὡς ἡδὺ τῷ μισοῦντι τοὺς φαύλους τρόπους